infinum/devproc-handbook/Git/Git for mobile platforms.md

 * `main`
     * it is the main branch
+    * must be marked as protected on Github
     * anything in the main branch is deployable
     * is stable and it is always, always safe to deploy from it or create new branches off of it
     * feature and hotfix branches are merged into it only after pull request review is done